kurt-krueckeberg/data-structures-cplus/notes/tree234.rst

 .. todo:: Make sure the pseudo code matches the comments in ~/n/234tree-in-cpp/include/tree234.h for tree234::remove().

-For an internal node, we reduce deletion of a node's key to deletion of a leaf node's key by swapping the key to be deleted with its in-order successor and then deleting the key from the leaf.
-To prevent deletion from a 2-node leaf, which would leave an empty node (underflow), we convert all 2-nodes as we descend the tree to 3 or 4-nodes.
+For an internal node, deletion is reduced to the deletion of a leaf node's key by swapping the internal key to be deleted with its in-order successor and then deleting the swapped leaf node key.
+This preserves the ordering of the tree.
+To prevent an empty 2-node leaf from occuring, all
+2-nodes are converted to 3 or 4-nodes as the tree is descended (OR: as we descend to the leaf from the internal node??).

-The in-order successor of an internal node's key is the first key of the left most leaf node of its first right subtree; for example, given this tree
+The in-order successor of an internal node's key is found in the first key of the left most leaf node of the internal node's key's right subtree; for example, given this tree

 .. figure:: ../images/inorder-successor-1.jpg
    :alt: Tree with 4-node root